-It’s winter for a while in northern hemisphere, however we still have more than one long month left.
+It’s winter for a while in the northern hemisphere, however, we still have more than one long month left.
 As we all know, winter is usually not the favorite time of runners.
 Even if you are not afraid of below-water-freezing temperatures and cold rains, there are plenty of facts that can ruin your training.
 Deep snow can impact your intervals and icy countryside roads or city sidewalks are very dangerous even for experienced trail runners.
-If you’re training for races which happen to be in spring, like Boston Marathon, Paris Marathon or even a Berlin Half (or Halb, as they call it), you don’t have much options but to do some training indoors.
+If you’re training for races which happen to be in spring, like Boston Marathon, Paris Marathon or even a Berlin Half (or Halb, as they call it), you don’t have many options but to do some training indoors.
 And if thoughts about treadmill make you sick, you should try rowing, as there are some good reasons for that.

 Usually occupied by warming up athletes of cross-fit junkies, these rowing machines are not very popular at the rest of the time.
 It means you won’t have to wait in line to use it.
 Even if rarely prescribed for runners by their coaches, rowing workouts will engage a lot of muscle groups – including your core and arms – which are not so active while you run (and if you’re not cross-training in any other way, you’re risking to get the injury):